walkerdb/bentley_code/normalization/unittitle_parentheticals/README.md

 </physdesc>
 ```

-It only pulls out these statements if the parenthetical contains only a number and a word or phrase that matches anything in a list of known extent terms.
+It only pulls out these statements if the parenthetical contains only a number and a word or phrase that matches anything in a list of known extent terms, and nothing else.

 The script will also output a csv file listing edge cases that might need manual review called ```exceptions.csv```.